ivan-parnarev/E-Government/e-gov-backend/README.md

  UserVoteController
 - GET /api/votes - retrieve information about all the users in the database.
 Returns `Response.ok`
 - POST /api/votes - accepts `@RequestBody` and creates an object of `User.class` that is saved in the database.
 Returns `Response.ok`

+## SWAGGER
+SWAGGER documentation is available when the application is working on port `localhost:8080/swagger-ui/index.html`.
+You can test the endpoints and read the documentation about the logic behind each endpoint.